-Why Placerville fire-prep is different from the lower foothills
+Why is Placerville fire-prep different from the lower foothills?

 Placerville sits at roughly 1,800 feet on the Highway 50 corridor — above the chaparral line and into mixed conifer territory.
 The parcels south of town off Pleasant Valley Road and north along Coloma Road drop into deeper canyons than anything in Placer County, and the vegetation reflects the elevation: ponderosa, incense cedar, black oak, and a dense manzanita-ceanothus understory that builds heavy ladder-fuel structure.
 After the 2021 Caldor fire, El Dorado County and Cal Fire ramped inspection frequency and follow-through in the greater Placerville area, and the post-incident enforcement is still active.
 Help meet inspection prep here usually means more tree work and more standing-dead removal than equivalent acreage in Auburn.

-What changes about the work on deeper-canyon parcels
+What changes on deeper-canyon Placerville parcels?

 - Conifer limb-raising to 8-10 feet is standard, not optional